Skip To Content

 AU support services are available Mon to Fri from 8:30 a.m. to 4:30 p.m.
 (MST).
 It is now 08:44 pm (MST).
 See important calendar dates

 Due to the COVID-19 pandemic, AU has temporarily closed telephone services.

 Office Hours at all locations:Mon to Fri from 8:30 a.m. – 4:30 p.m (MST)

 Welcome to Athabasca University's Post-LPN BN program.
 This unique program is designed specifically for the regulated (practicing) Licensed Practical Nurse (LPN).
 As you continue working in your field, you can remain in your community and complete your baccalaureate nursing theory courses in our flexible learning environment.

-As a graduate of the Post LPN BN program, you will be eligible to write the Canadian Registered Nurse Examinations and to apply for registration with the College and Association of Registered Nurses of Alberta.
+As a graduate of the Post-LPN BN program, you will be eligible to write the National Council Licensure Examination – Registered Nurse (NCLEX-RN) and to apply for registration with the College and Association of Registered Nurses of Alberta.
 If you plan to practice in a jurisdiction other than Alberta following completion of this program, please contact the regulatory body in that jurisdiction, before applying to this program, to determine acceptance of the program when seeking a temporary practice permit and active registration as a registered nurse.

 Official transcripts for all your previous post-secondary education must be mailed directly to Athabasca University from each institution you have attended.
 After your official transcripts have been accepted, the following admission requirements will apply.